What is a Venetian Spritz?

 1/3 Bitter of some sort

 Instead of Prosecco, you could use any other Italian white wine with bubbles.
-Normally it’s more expensive with Prosecco and that fact could be specified:
+Normally it’s more expensive with Prosecco and that fact could be specified on the drink-list:

 - A Spritz Veneziano made with Prosecco costs this.,